What is a cholecystectomy?

 Generally, a cholecystectomy follows this process:

-- You will be asked to take off any jewelry or other objects that might interfere during
+You will be asked to take off any jewelry or other objects that might get in the way

 check your heart rate, blood pressure, breathing, and blood oxygen level during the

-- If there is a lot of hair at the surgical site, it may be clipped off.
+If there is a lot of hair at the surgical site, it may be trimmed off.

 Open method cholecystectomy